-In a separate skillet, saute the onion, cumin seeds, and clove in margarine or olive oil for just a few minutes, until onions are soft.
+In a separate skillet, saute the onion, cumin seeds, and clove in the olive oil for just a few minutes over medium heat, until onions are soft.

 Add the onions and spices to the mung dal or lentils and allow to simmer for a few more minutes, stirring well to combine.
 Sprinkle with a dash of black pepper and add extra salt to taste, if needed.
 Serve plain, as soup, or over rice.

 Dal tends to thicken up a bit as it cools, so you may want to add a bit more water if you are planning on having leftovers, but there's also a bit of personal preference involved with just how thin or how thick you prefer your dal to be.
 It's always easy to add more liquid.